Kujawadl/CSC_341_OS_Lab/README.md

     - [makefile](#listing_makefile)

 ## Project Overview
-During this course of this class we are going to be exploring and creating operating system concepts and components.
-This second part of our project involves thinking about concurrency, mutal exclusion, synchronization, enforcement, deadlock and starvation avoidance.
-In order to develop and explore these operating system issues, we are to implement a new way of handling access to memory locations.
+This project overview has been to explore, understand, and implement basic operating system concepts and components.
+The portion of this third lab involved the implementation of paging for logical addressing.
+This entailed an overhaul of some of the components that were previously developed for our simple console operating system.

 ### Machine
-The following is a brief review of the virtual system we have built:
+Here is an updated version of the specifications of our operating system:
  - 16-bit words
  - 256-word memory (16 bits) word addressable
+ - 512-word disk space (16 bits)
  - 3 general purpose registers (1-3), 1 special: A (0)
+ - A Page Table Buffer Register
  - 8-bit program counter (PC)
  - condition code flags : equals or zero-(010), positive-(001), negative-(100)
  - Machine instruction cycle - fetch, decode, opfetch, execute, writeback

 Furthermore, the following is a list of the instructions that can be executed on our hardware, along with their opcodes and mnemonics.
 These instructions will serve as the foundation for any programs running on the machine.